 - Westminster Choir College awarded Christin Peterson Kieckhafer a scholarship to study voice.

-- Florida State University granted Micah Lomax a theory teaching assistant position while he earns his advanced degrees in music theory.
+- Florida State University granted Micah Lomax a theory teaching assistant position while he earns his advanced degree in music theory.

 - University of Michigan awarded Daniel Brier a $50,000 scholarship to study conducting.
 Daniel was also able to study abroad with renowned conductors.